spicelang/spice/media/specs/heap-specifier.md

 - [x] Add tests for this feature
 - [x] Generate default dtor for structs with heap fields where free is called on those fields
 - [x] Make copy ctor mandatory for structs with heap fields
-- [ ] Allow assignment from heap to non-heap pointers to create non-owning pointers
+- [x] Allow assignment from heap to non-heap pointers to create non-owning pointers
-- [ ] Perform a swap when assigning from heap to heap pointers
+- [ ] Perform an ownership transfer when assigning from heap to heap pointers
+- [ ] Deallocate local heap variables with sDealloc when they go out of scope

 ## Syntax